-Nipple & Areola Repair
+Inverted Nipple Repair

-What is the nipple and areola?
+What are the nipple and areola?

 The nipple is the projecting portion of the breast that carries the lactiferous (milk) ducts.
 The areola is the dark pigmented circle of skin from which the nipple projects.